paulsinclair51/briteTest/README.md

 - `notes`: Optional report text provided when closing the report.
 - `orchestrator`: The `main` function that initializes LiteTest, runs tests, and writes report output.
-- `pass`: A counted successful assertion where the expression evaluates true.
+- `pass`: A counted successful assertion where the expression evaluates true (i.e., non-zero).
 - `PATH`: Optional command-line output destination; can be a report file path or directory path.
 - `process isolation`: Isolation mode where a test/assert call runs in a